Spherix Global Insights Introduces New Service Focusing on Recent Launches in Expanding Immunology, Nephrology, and Neurology Markets

 This is augmented by a quarterly deep dive into promotional activity, messaging, drivers of use, barriers to uptake, patient types, market access landscape, and degree of disruption surrounding the newly launched product – including a mix of both quantitative and qualitative feedback.
 Clients subscribed to this service received their first monthly pulse on January 15, 2021, including data benchmarking the current launch to relevant historical market entrants at similar post-entry timings.

-In rheumatology, Spherix is currently tracking the entry of both Novartis' Cosentyx and Eli Lilly's Taltz in non-radiographic axial spondylarthritis (nr-axSpA), which were approved within weeks of each other in June of last year.
+In rheumatology, Spherix is currently tracking the entry of both Novartis' Cosentyx and Eli Lilly's Taltz in non-radiographic axial spondyloarthritis (nr-axSpA), which were approved within weeks of each other in June of last year.
 Data on the key performance indicators (KPIs), provided in the January publication, are compared to the performance of UCB's Cimzia, which was the first biologic/advanced systemic agent to gain FDA approval for nr-axSpA in March of 2019.

 With regard to psoriatic arthritis (PsA), Spherix's new service is available for Janssen's Tremfya, with KPIs benchmarked to Cosentyx, Taltz, Amgen's Otezla, and Pfizer's Xeljanz.
 Pending FDA approval, Spherix also plans to cover AbbVie's Rinvoq in both ankylosing spondylitis (AS) and PsA, Xeljanz for the treatment of AS, and AstraZeneca's anifrolumab for the treatment of systemic lupus erythematosus.